scala/docs.scala-lang/_overviews/toolkit/munit-test-suite.md

 #     at munit.Assertions.failComparison(Assertions.scala:274)
 ```

-The line starting with `==> X MyTests.failing test` indicates that the test named `failing test` failed.
+The line starting with `==> X` indicates that the test named `failing test` failed.
-The following lines give you indications of where and why it failed.
+The following lines contain indications of where and why it failed.
-It failed on line 13 because the value of `obtained` is `5` while the value of `expected` is `4`.